tunaphish/blog/content/notes/how-do-you-live-a-life-with-no-regets.md

+---
-# How do you Live a Life with no Regrets
+title: How do you live a life with no regrets
+---
 reaper explores the question how do you live a life without regrets... how do you [[minimize-regret]]

 each day explores a different facet of that question